 Notice how there is no mention of looking to improve or delete an aspect of your personality in either of these statements?

 Your subconscious will be more on board with you using the phraseology above because you’re emotionally more receptive to it.
-It feels safe.
-It feels honest.
-It feels true.
+It feels safe, honest, and true.

 Practice more language and phrases like these above and you will grow incredible self-perception that will take you beyond what you originally felt you were worthy of aiming for.